 A player can have a total of six Pokémon in play at once, although only one - the active Pokémon - can perform attacks during each turn.
 The rest remain in your bench - a row of cards behind the active Pokémon where you hold five other Pokémon who wait to battle it out against your opponent, a bit like your party in the Pokémon video games.
 Both active Pokémon and benched Pokémon can be evolved and have energy attached to them.
 If your active Pokémon is defeated, you must replace it with one from your bench; if you have no Pokémon on the field at all, you lose.

-When each turn begins, the active player draws a card from the top of their deck; if you run out of cards in your deck, you lose.
+When each turn begins, the active player draws a card from the top of their deck; if you run out of cards in your deck and can't draw on your next turn, you lose.

 - Play any number of basic Pokémon from your hand to your bench.